tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Starting a local run guide.md

 **Note about reconfiguring the runner**

-If you need to change the repository runners is connected to, you need to delete the *hidden* `.runner` file in the `actions-runner/` folder and redo the step with the new token. *Also do note the runner OS version, don't be like me and try to use the Windows version on Linux.*
+If you need to change the repository runners is connected to, you need to either locate to he repository/organization the runner is connected to in GitHub site and remove it (GitHub will give you the script for it) OR delete the *hidden* `.runner` file in the `actions-runner/` folder and redo the step with the new token. *Also do note the runner OS version, don't be like me and try to use the Windows version on Linux.*

 ## Step 5 Starting the run on local ML-OPS platform